ahmetumutdurmus/kareexperiments/README.md

 ## Input Data, Results and Codes

-The input, results and code files should generally be accessed from the experiment log and individual experiment docs.
+The input, result and code files should generally be accessed from the experiment log and individual experiment docs.
 Further explanation won't be provided within these folders.
 Use at your own risk.

 ## To Do Lists